bhoptee/trueman-chiro/src/pages/therapies.md

           gym on site, we're able to offer one to one gym-based assessment and rehabilitation.
-Being able to assess how you're performing your exercise routine means we can identify key areas to improve and optimise.
-What exercises to modify or exclude if your in an injury phase, and if you would benefit from additional gym-based exercises to accelerate recovery or reduce the chance of injury recurrence.
+Being able to assess how you're performing your exercise routine means we can identify key areas to improve and optimise, and/or determine if an aspect of your rounte would put you at risk for injury.

+          We can assess which exercises to modify or exclude if your in an injury phase, and if you would benefit from additional gym-based exercises to accelerate recovery or reduce the chance of injury recurrence.

-          25 Minute Session- is for looking at specific exercises in your routine or adding in a specific set of gym based rehabilitation exercises.
+          25 Minute Session- is for looking at specific exercises in your routine and/or adding in a specific gym based rehabilitation exercise(s).

           50 Minute Session- is to allow time for reviewing a larger portion of your exercise routine and for covering additional gym based rehabilitation or performance exercises as needed.